RashidCodes/Data-governance/README.md

 - Documenting lessons learned
 - Receiving formal acceptance of the delivered work

 ***Remember that process groups are not mutually exclusive.
-For example, project managers must perform monitoring and controlling processes throughout the project's life span***
+For example, project managers must perform monitoring and controlling processes throughout the project's life span.***